 For each sculpture, Jennifer hacks apart hundreds of colored pencils, cores them perpendicular to their length and turns them into beads, essentially, which she then meticulously stitches back together and slowly shapes into solid sculptures.
 Though her beginnings were with creatures of the water, Jennifer quickly expanded her subject matter to cover other organic objects – from plants and flowers to house pets and more abstract animals.
 While some of her work has a planned form from the very beginning, other pieces morph and shift as they take shape into something completely unplanned but nonetheless compelling.
+Smashing Picture.

 Nothing inside the out-of-date encyclopedias, medical journals, illustration books, or dictionaries is relocated or implanted, only removed.
 Dettmer manipulates the pages and spines to form the shape of his sculptures.
 He also folds, bends, rolls, and stacks multiple books to create completely original sculptural forms.
 "My work is a collaboration with the existing material and its past creators and the completed pieces expose new relationships of the book’s internal elements exactly where they have been since their original conception," he says.
 "The richness and depth of the book is universally respected yet often undiscovered as the monopoly of the form and relevance of the information fades over time.
 Dettmer is originally from Chicago, where he studied at Columbia College.
 Update: Read our exclusive interview with the Book Surgeon here.

 Brian Dettmer's website. - StumbleUpon.
 RGB Color est e pluribus unus RGB is a work about the exploration of the “surface’s deepness”.